Abelardinio/taskmanager/readme.md

 * [URL Rewrite plugin for IIS](https://www.iis.net/downloads/microsoft/url-rewrite)
 * npm and Angular cli installed globally
 * MS SQL server
+* Mongo db

 ## Installation

+* Ensure you have default installation of mongo db and it is available by "mongodb://localhost:27017" connection string
 * Ensure your MS SQL Server supports both SQL Server And Windows Authentication.
 Ensure it is available using connection string *"Server=(local);Integrated Security=SSPI;"*.
 * Ensure your RabbitMQ Server is available by default connection: